Loretta Lynn Buried in Family Plot During a Private Ceremony, Public Memorial Being Planned - NewsBreak

 Related

-Brett Eldredge will spread some holiday cheer across the U.S. with a very special headlining trek later this year.
-The country star will kick off his annual Glow Live Tour with a three-night residency at Nashville's Ryman Auditorium on Nov.
-25, 26 and 27.
-Eldredge will stop in cities across the U.S., including two nights at New York City's Beacon Theatre, before wrapping up with two back-to-back shows in Boston on Dec.
-20 and 21.
+Keith Urban Lets Luke Combs Steal His Stage During Nashville Concert [Watch]

-Keith Urban Shows How to Beat a Swipe-Up Culture During Massive Nashville Concert
+Keith Urban willingly stepped aside for Luke Combs during his Speed of Now Tour stop in Nashville on Friday night (Oct.
+7).
+The "Beer Never Broke My Heart" singer was one of several surprise guests at Bridgestone Arena, and he shared two songs and a fascinating piece of trivia about his wife, Nicole.

-There weren't many moments during Keith Urban's Friday night (Oct.
-7) Speed of Now Tour stop in Nashville where the country hitmaker took one of his songs as recorded on his 11 studio albums and presented it to the crowd without interference.
-The twists and turns of a nearly 30-song set list helped his two-and-a-half hour show pass quickly.
-If you took a bathroom break or ducked out for a refreshment, you probably missed something you'd never seen before.
+Alexander Ludwig Got Advice From Jason Aldean Before He Released His Debut Album

 Followers